Arthur (TV series): Music

 The TV show's reggae-style theme song, "Believe in Yourself", was written by Judy Henderson and Jerry de Villiers Jr. and was performed by Ziggy Marley and the Melody Makers.
 A remixed techno version of the song has been officially released on the third album and a shortened version has been played during the closing credits for the sixth season.
 The Backstreet Boys covered the song with the original instrumentals for the ending credits of television special Arthur: It's Only Rock 'n' Roll.

 The original music score was produced by Ray Fabi.

 In season 2, the song "Crazy Bus", written and performed by then-head writer Joe Fallon, was introduced.
 It served as the alternate anthem of the television series.
 Cellist Yo-Yo Ma and jazz composer Joshua Redman covered the song on the ending credits of the season 4 finale episode, "My Music Rules".
 When Joe Fallon left Arthur after season 4, the song was officially retired from the show.
-The show mentions to this on the TV special Arthur: It's Only Rock 'n' Roll when D.W. says, "Crazy Bus is for babies; I know a million better songs."
+The show mentions this on the TV special Arthur: It's Only Rock 'n' Roll when D.W. says, "Crazy Bus is for babies; I know a million better songs."

 Guest stars

-Many celebrity guest stars have appeared on the show, each providing the voice for their anthropomorphic animal counterpart, except for Joan Rivers, who played as Francine's maternal grandmother.
+Many celebrity guest stars have appeared on the show, each providing the voice for their anthropomorphic animal counterpart.
 Lance Armstrong and Joan Rivers are the only guest stars to make more than one appearance on the series.

 Cast and characters

 Characters

 Arthur's immediate family is the focus of the series, with most episodes involving Arthur, his younger sister D.W., their parents David and Jane, Baby Kate, and their dog, Pal.
-Arthur's closest friends include Buster, Francine, Muffy, Binky, Brain, and Sue Ellen, along with others such as Fern, Prunella, Jenna, and George as frequent supporting characters.
+Arthur's closest friends include Buster, Francine, Muffy, Binky, Brain, and Sue Ellen, along with others including Fern, Prunella, Jenna, and George as frequent supporting characters.

 The adults in Arthur play important roles: Mr. and Mrs. Read display a significant amount of stress from parenting, Arthur's friends' parents are shown struggling in middle-class jobs, and Mr. Ratburn endures the demands and expectations of teaching elementary school.
 Even in difficult, adult situations, these grown ups maintain a cheerful attitude.
 Arthur, D.W., and Kate also visit their paternal grandmother, Thora Read, and maternal grandfather, Grandpa Dave.

 Voice cast

 Unlike most animated television series, Arthur showcases a wide range of voice actors.
-While the majority of the main supporting characters such as Jane, David, Buster, Francine and Binky have been voiced by the same set of actors since the beginning of the series, many of the young characters including Arthur, D.W., Brain, the Tibble Twins, and James have each been voiced by several actors throughout the seasons due to the producers' choice to employ young male actors for these parts.
+While the majority of the main supporting characters such as Jane, David, Buster, Francine and Binky have been voiced by the same set of actors since the beginning of the series, many of the young characters including Arthur, D.W., Brain, the Tibble Twins, and James have each been voiced by several actors throughout the seasons to avoid noticeable voice changes caused by male puberty.